-The Top 5 Free Survey Makers
+Top 6 Free Survey Maker Tools For Marketers

 Here’s what’s included in the free plan:

-- Unlimited surveys
+- Unlimited surveys.

-- Unlimited questions
+- Unlimited questions.

-- Unlimited responses
+- Unlimited responses.

-- Export to Google Sheets
+- Export to Google Sheets.

-- Survey logic (ability to skip or trigger questions)
+- Survey logic (ability to skip or trigger questions).

-- Ability to embed images and YouTube videos
+- Ability to embed images and YouTube videos.

-- Ability to embed the survey on your website and share to social media
+- Ability to embed the survey on your website and share to social media.

-- Survey analytics, updated in real-time
+- Survey analytics, updated in real-time.

-- Integration with Google Docs, Sheets, Slides
+- Integration with Google Docs, Sheets, Slides.

-- Unlimited collaborators
+- Unlimited collaborators.

-- Customizable survey templates
+- Customizable survey templates.

-- Free branding
+- Free branding.

 What’s missing from the free plan:

-- Enhanced security and collaboration options
+- Enhanced security and collaboration options.

-- Integration with your existing G Suite team account
+- Integration with your existing Google Workplace account.

 Price: Completely free.
-G Suite pricing ranges from $6 to $25 per user per month.
+Google Workplace pricing starts at $6 per user per month.

 Best for: Anyone and everyone, for business or casual use.